|

 need to differentiate its location from Allesley Lane which was not local.
 It

-'Tile Hill is referred to as Allesley Lane in L&NWR traffic reports
+Hill is referred to as Allesley Lane in L&NWR traffic reports from

-at Allesley by agreement with inhabitants,' His next reference is under 1863
+Allesley by agreement with inhabitants,' His next reference is under 1863 where

-where he says 'Allesley Gate station renamed Allesley Lane' giving a timetable
+he says 'Allesley Gate station renamed Allesley Lane' giving a timetable source

-source date of September 1863.
+date of September 1863.
 I've added a pencil note in my copy 'w.e.f.
-1st
+1st August

-August 1863' which I think I got from some L&NW minute-book at Kew.
+1863' which I think I got from some L&NWR minute-book at Kew.
+Likewise,

-Likewise, Clinker just gives 'April 1864' for the change from Allesley Lane to
+Clinker just gives 'April 1864' for the change from Allesley Lane to Tile Hill,

 master's, was erected by the L&BR.
 The station was a simple affair with a